svermeulen/text-to-colorscheme/README.md

 Note that in addition to adding to the `hex_palettes` list, we also need to set a value for `default_palette` above.

-After doing the above, your custom themes should then be suggested when running the `:T2CSelect ` command.
+After doing the above, your custom themes should then be suggested when running the `:T2CSelect <tab>` command.

 ## Tweaking Theme